Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements4F_new.md

 # Footnotes

 ## Definitions

-VR: Virtual reality (VR) is a simulated experience that can be similar to or completely different from the real world.
+[^1] VR: Virtual reality (VR) is a simulated experience that can be similar to or completely different from the real world.

-NPC(Non player character): A non-player character (NPC) is any character in a game that is not controlled by a player.
+[^2] NPC(Non player character): A non-player character (NPC) is any character in a game or simulation that is not controlled by a player/user.

-ALGOSUP: Computer science school from France (The B3 will be the main building of the school) B3 : The school building the simulation must take place in.
+[^3] ALGOSUP: Computer science school from France (The B3 will be the main building of the school)

+[^4] B3 : The school building the simulation must take place in.
 A 3D model of the building is provided at the start of the projectA